 ArchitectureFull TimeToronto, ON

-At Xanadu, we are learners, innovators, researchers, collaborators, and problem solvers.
+At Xanadu, we are learners, innovators, researchers, collaborators and problem solvers.
 We are creating something that has never been built before.
 Few people in their life will be able to be a part of something like this, where if we are successful, the technologies we develop will solve some of the world’s most challenging problems, and literally change the world.
-That is something to be excited about!
+And that is something to be excited about!

 Your Role and Responsibilities: